OyvindSabo/compendiums/10-cuda-warp-cooperation.md

 **How to prevent thread divergence**
 - Replace branches as much as possible with non-branching variants.
 For instance, if the then and else clause of an if statement are mostly the same, you can “cancel out” parts of the computation using arithmetic operations instead.
 - Use the built-in min, max, and abs wherever applicable, because they have hardware implementations due to their frequent occurrence.

+### Latency hiding
+A warp stalls when it is waiting for memory.
+The main idea of latency hiding is to use the time in which one warp is stalling to execute other ones.
+If we manage to fill our entire timeline with warps, we can then reorder the timeline, such that each time a warp was executing is grouped together.
+Since the processor was active all the time, it has executed all warps start to finish WITHOUT HAVING TO WAIT FOR THEIR MEMORY REQUESTS.
+This is called “latency hiding”, and is the primary reason why the register file is a thing, and why it is desirable to run many blocks on an SM at the same time.